 Realtor Party Member Involvement Committee

-Develops ongoing initiatives that identify the services, tools and strategic relationships that expand and enhance the business interests of our top Designated Realtors.
+Develops ongoing initiative that develops legislative strategy, identifies the services, tools and strategic relationships that expand and enhance the business interests of our top Designated REALTORS®.

 Programs and Services Committees